Hw-chen/jupyterfeappv/README.md

 python server.py

-When using notebook, paste the client.py to start
+When using notebook, add the code from client.py to start

 feappv('someString') in notebook will now send the string to server, and the server will return hello world !